The world’s biggest country, in a magazine. Since 1956.

 The research, travel, and journalism for this project was funded by a Kickstarter campaign that concluded successfully on March 19, 2017.
 Backers of the project will receive copies of the book and/or movie, depending upon their level of support.

-Corporate sponsors are being sought who have an affinity and interest in the project, to cover the costs of raising the project’s profile and visibility, creating an exhibition and entering the documentary in film festivals.
+Corporate sponsors are being sought who have an affinity and interest in the project, so that the project can go into its second phase: (a) translating and publishing the book in Russian, (b) expanding the 25-minute documentary film to cover all 22 "heroes" met in pursuit of the project, and (c) creating a traveling photo exhibition.
 For information about sponsorship, please send us an email to inquire about opportunities.

-Travel, filming and interviews will take place in the summer of 2017.
+Travel, filming and interviews took place in the summer of 2017.

-The book and film will be released in the first half of 2018.
+The book will be released in the first half of 2018.

-The project has so far received the following press coverage:
+The project has received the following press coverage:

 Free Weekly Russia File newsletter.
 Exclusive discounts.